The gender divide in marketing: Where are we at?

 Despite the figures, women are slowly taking control of their own careers.
 And of course, the more that get the promotions they deserve, and the more women that climb the ranks of the industry, the more self-perpetuating the system will become.

 At EMR, our in-depth research helps us keep our finger on the pulse of the market, so we can continue matching skilled candidates to the best jobs in marketing.
-Find out more about what we do here,
+Find out more about our recruitment expertise.

 Sign up for more insights